-The current energy mix is composed of coal (47%), natural gas (22%), renewable energy (hydro, geothermal, wind, solar) (24%), and oil-based (6.2%).
-While the country indicated interest in clean energy, this clearly will not come at the expense of development, and no penalties or incentives are in place for utilizing different types of energy sources.
-The electricity sector is fully privatized, with one major utility, Meralco, holding 80% of the market.
-The remaining 20% is made up of a few regional players, and 100+ electric cooperatives.
-The need for energy solutions and new equipment exists, but larger players make purely commercial decisions that favor lower cost, and the smaller players often cannot purchase U.S. solutions long-term.
+The current energy mix is composed of coal (30.2%), natural gas (6%), renewable energy (35.5%), and oil-based (28.3%).
+While the country has indicated an interest in clean energy, this clearly will not come at the expense of development, and no penalties or incentives are in place for utilizing different types of energy sources.
+The electricity sector is fully privatized, with one major utility, Meralco, holding 80% market share.
+The remaining 20% is made up of a few regional players, and 100+ electric cooperatives serving the island configuration.
+The need for energy solutions and new equipment exists, but larger players make purely commercial decisions that favor lower-cost solutions in the near term, and the smaller players are often unable to purchase U.S. solutions for the long term.

-Unserved and Underserved Markets: The need for electricity and solutions outside the main islands is critical, but often not commercially profitable.
-USAID funded projects allow for opportunities in consulting and pilot projects.
+Unserved and Underserved Markets: The need for electricity and solutions outside the main islands and major population centers is critical but often is not commercially viable.

-Department of Energy: https://www.doe.gov.ph
+- Department of Energy

-Energy Regulatory commission: https://www.erc.gov.ph
+- Energy Regulatory Commission